mathura27/TransactionManagementSolution/README.md

 2. Open command prompt and navigate to the folder location
 3. Place the input CSV file within the same folder
 4. And run the command java -jar transactionManager-0.0.1-SNAPSHOT.jar to execute the jar
-5. When asked for file name provide a valid file name.(casre-sensitive)
+5. When asked for file name provide a valid file name.(case-sensitive)
 6. Similarly provide a valid accountId
 7. Then provide both from date and to date in "dd/MM/yyyy HH:mm:ss"